What is an H1 tag?

 If you’re unfamiliar with the concept of a stylesheet, it’s a bit of code that tells browsers how to format text on a web page.

-In some cases, the styling for the tag is embedded within the web page itself.
+Sometimes, the styling for the tag is embedded within the web page itself.
 It’s usually at the top, in the <head> section.

 That file is often named style.css.
 The “.css” extension stands for “cascading stylesheet.”

-If you’re using WordPress for your content management system (CMS) of choice, then you’re probably already using a great theme.
+If you’re using WordPress for your content management system (CMS) of choice, then you’re probably already using a theme.
 In that case, your theme designer has set up an H1 style and you likely don’t need to do anything.

-How important are H1 tags to SEO?
-In a word: very.
+How important are H1 tags SEO?

 How Do You Optimize an H1?

 Keep in mind: it’s also important that you deliver in terms of your content.
 User experience is still a huge part of SEO.